A&A Records: History

 In 1981 CBS sold its retail and wholesale pre-recorded music business to some of its former executives - Terry Lynd, Fred Rich and Dick Moody, who took over the company as Chairman, President and Executive Vice-President respectively and collectively held majority ownership.
 The corporate name under the new ownership was Sound Insight Limited, while retail stores kept the trade name A&A Records and Tapes, and later A&A Music & Entertainment.

 Between 1981 and 1987, the company made several acquisitions including the purchase of Flipside retail chain from Polydor Records.

 In 1987 the company reported its best financial results - sales of $134 million and net income of over $7 million.
 That same year, Sound Insight was purchased by a group of Canadian and US investors and became a wholly owned subsidiary of Vector No. Acquisition Corporation.
 The company's operations had previously been confined to fewer than forty stores, but during this period the company went through a period of rapid expansion, opening almost 100 new retail stores during 1989 alone.

 By 1990, A&A had 260 retail stores across Canada, twice as many as their chief competitor Sam the Record Man, and had a presence in every province.
 The company's sudden expansion, however, proved to be its undoing: many of the new locations were opened with no cohesive marketing strategy, and almost all of the new locations proved to be unprofitable and unsustainable.

 During peak Christmas season in 1990, company's sales were $400,000 to $600,000 below breakeven.
 Senior management discussed several options to stabilize the business.
 After staggering through two further unprofitable years, it was decided that CCAA filing was the only viable option.

 The corporation declared bankruptcy in January 1991, and announced a restructuring plan that would see the closure of up to 50 stores.
 In March of the same year, it was reported that Lincoln Capital Corporation had purchased a 70 per cent stake in A&A.

 Bankruptcy

 The chain—having shed most of their unprofitable stores—emerged from bankruptcy under the ownership of Lincoln Capital Corporation.
 However, the corporation again filed for bankruptcy later in 1993, and was dissolved when its assets were sold piecemeal.
 Its remaining retail outlets were absorbed by other retailers, with many of the remaining A&A stores being absorbed into the Music World or Sunrise Records chains.

 In December 1993, the flagship Yonge Street store became a Future Shop, which later relocated to the nearby 10 Dundas East complex.
-The location was sold to Ryerson Polytechnic University (now Toronto Metropolitan University), and the building torn down in 2010, along with A&A's former rival - the nearby Sam the Record Man flagship store.
-The site now houses Toronto Metropolitan University's Sheldon & Tracy Levy Student Learning Centre.
+The location was sold to Toronto Metropolitan University, and the building torn down in 2010, along with A&A's former rival - the nearby Sam the Record Man flagship store.
+The site now houses TMU's Sheldon & Tracy Levy Student Learning Centre.